sveltejs/kit/documentation/docs/00-introduction.md

 SvelteKit is an application framework for building web apps using Svelte components.

-It's the future of building modern web apps, fully embracing serverless platforms, while providing a great development experience.
+It's allows to build modern state-of-the-art web apps that fully embrace serverless platforms.
+It provides a great development experience with a growing number of tools.

-It's a *kit* of multiple things: a SSR engine, a client-side runtime, and a development toolchain.
+Under the hood it's made up of multiple things, hence the name "kit".
+It's a rendering engine for SSR and CSR, a client-side runtime for client-side routing and CSR, and a toolchain for development.

+(If you need a quick explainer on these words, check out the [glossary](#appendix) in the appendix.)

 ### Features

-_If you need a quick explainer on those concepts, check out the appendix._

 - [server-side rendering](#appendix-ssr)